Last Updated February 8, 2022

 If your business is majority-owned by a Puerto Rican bona fide resident (you), it will no longer be considered a US-owned CFC, and you will only be taxed at the flat 4% rate applied to your business in Puerto Rico.

 The catch is that you have to become 100% compliant with Puerto Rico’s bona fide residence provisions, which means spending at least 183 days in Puerto Rico every year and moving your center of life to the island.

 The positive side of this requirement is that you will be one step closer to qualifying for Act 22 as well.

-When you comply with all the regulations for both Act 20 and 22, you will not only enjoy the 4% corporate tax but also the 0% dividends tax.
+When you comply with all the regulations for Act 60, you will enjoy the 4% corporate tax and the 0% dividends tax.

-For example, if your Puerto Rican company makes $100,000, it should pay you a reasonable salary – say $60,000 – for which you would pay the full Puerto Rican personal income tax (which is comparable to US tax rates and includes Social Security and Medicare taxes).
+For example, suppose your Puerto Rican company makes $100,000.
+In that case, it should pay you a reasonable salary – say $60,000 – for which you would pay the full Puerto Rican personal income tax (which is comparable to US tax rates and includes Social Security and Medicare taxes).

 If you do not take advantage of Act 22, you will continue to pay the usual US taxes on investment income, even if you are living in Puerto Rico.
-So, let’s tackle Act 22 here…
+So, let’s talk about Act 22 here.

-Whether your business doesn’t qualify or you are wary of Puerto Rico’s dependency on the US or any of the other cons we have discussed, the good news is that you have an entire world full of other legal tax reduction opportunities just waiting for you to take advantage of their offerings here.
+Whether your business doesn’t qualify or you are wary of Puerto Rico’s dependency on the US or any of the other cons we have discussed, you still have an entire world full of legal tax reduction opportunities just waiting for you.
+Read more about the alternatives here.